jsbeserra/nestjs-rabbitmq/README.md

 as long as it follows the Logger/Console interfaces.
 The SDK will use the given instance to log any messages

-### Detach connection from NestJS lifecycle

-By passing the flag `extraOptions.connectionType = 'async'` the library will not wait for the connection to be done before releasing the `onModuleInit` lifecycle.

-This can be useful if your application does not depend on the AMQP connection and is used as a backup or something not central, for example.

 ## How to build this library locally ?

 Just pull the project and run: